aloy2000/mini-crypto/README.md

     Create an .env file in the config folder and add these lines:
     PORT=7000
     IP= YOUR_IP_ADDRESS
+    cd clients && replace the HOST with your IP address in the .env file

 3- start project
     -yarn start